Alabama / Jefferson County

 Healthcare

-Adger residents have convenient access to major hospitals like UAB Medical West and Brookwood Baptist Medical Center within a short drive.
-With 2 physicians per 1,000 people and nearly 90% health insurance coverage, essential healthcare services are readily available in the area.
+Adger residents have access to quality healthcare, with major hospitals like UAB Medical West and Brookwood Baptist Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.0 per 1,000 people and 89.8% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals